jnsebgosselin/gwhat/README.md

 ============
 WHAT (Well Hydrograph Analysis Toolbox) is a free, open source, and cross-platform interactive computer program whose main focus is the interpretation of observation well hydrographs, including:
 * the preparation of gapless daily weather time-series (precipitation and air temperature).
 For this purpose, data from the [Government of Canada website](http://climate.weather.gc.ca/) can be downloaded and automatically formatted.
 Furthermore, missing data can be filled with data from selected neighboring weather stations using a multiple linear regression model;

 * the generation of various publication-quality figures from the weather and water level data;

 * the exploration, manipulation, and validation of the data within a user-friendly dynamic graphical environment;

 * the calculation of the master recession curve (MRC) of the well hydrograph (experimental);

 * the estimation of groundwater recharge at the local scale in unconfined conditions with a method combining the daily meteorological data and the water level time series (will be available in a future release).

-*the calculation of the barometric response of the well that can be used to assess the level of confinement of the aquifer at the well (will be available in a future release).
+* the calculation of the barometric response of the well that can be used to assess the level of confinement of the aquifer at the well (will be available in a future release).

 WHAT is written in the Python 2.7 programming language and is currently maintained and developed by [Jean-Sébastien Gosselin](http://www.liamg.ca/en/about-us/jean-sebastien-gosselin/) at [INRS-ETE](http://ete.inrs.ca/) under the direction and co-direction of [Richard Martel](http://www.inrs.ca/richard-martel) and [Christine Rivard](http://science.gc.ca/default.asp?lang=En&n=E3024D2D-1&xsl=sdmtprofile&xml=E3024D2D-1AB4-4F74-AF13-755D0DCF3E13&formid=B03536B8-8F8E-4BC1-A5BF-D62B13F57A8B&showfromadmin=1&readonly=true).
-The source code and a stand-alone executable for Windows 7 are available free of charge for download on GitHub (www.github.com/jnsebgosselin/WHAT).
-If you encounter any problems or errors during program execution, have any questions, or have specific suggestions on how to improve WHAT, please contact Jean-Sébastien Gosselin at this email address: jnsebgosselin@gmail.com.

 A user manual and technical documentation is currently being prepared and should be available shortly.
+To download a stand-alone executable of WHAT for Windows click on the button "release" on top of this page or follow this [Link](https://github.com/jnsebgosselin/WHAT/releases).
 WHAT is currently under heavy development and is unfortunately not yet complete or free of bugs.
-If you have any questions or comments, please contact Jean-Sébastien Gosselin at jnsebgosselin@gmail.com.
-To download a stand-alone executable of WHAT for Windows click on the button "release" on top of this page or follow this [Link](https://github.com/jnsebgosselin/WHAT/releases).
+If you encounter any problems or errors during program execution, have any questions, or have specific suggestions on how to improve WHAT, please contact Jean-Sébastien Gosselin at this email address: jnsebgosselin@gmail.com.

 Screenshots
 ----------------------------------------